Double Planet Episode 2

 I learned this word in a book about the mysteries of planets.
 I liked the sound of it, so I remembered it.

-A double planet is when two planets of similar size revolve around a common center of gravity.
-To be honest, I didn't understand it at all.
+A double planet is apparently two planets of similar size that revolve around a common center of gravity.
+To be honest, I didn't understand the meaning at all.
 But now I understand it a little better.
 I know about revolution and rotation.
-I guess it's only natural now that I'm a high school student.
+I guess it's only natural now that I'm in high school.

 "Luka, let's go to the clubroom."

-After school, I go to the club room together with my classmate Natsuki.
+After school, I go to the club room with my classmate Natsuki.

-There is an actor I like (I won't tell you his name), and when I found out he was in the drama club in high school, I somehow thought I should try acting as well.
+There's an actor I like (I won't reveal his name), and when I found out he was in the drama club in high school, I somehow decided I wanted to try acting as well.

 We were learning things like vocalization from our seniors.
 We were also made to memorize a spell-like phrase called Uirouri.
-That might make it seem like we were pretty strict, but that wasn't the case at all.
-In fact, it was pretty lenient.
-Some club members would imitate the teachers so well that they'd burst into laughter, while others (like me and Natsuki) would just chat away while eating all the snacks we'd brought to school.
-Our acting skills hadn't improved, but our talking skills were improving by leaps and bounds.
+Writing this might make it seem like we were pretty strict, but that wasn't the case at all.
+In fact, it was pretty easy.
+Some members would do their best to imitate the teacher and get laughs, while others (like me and Natsuki) would just chat away while eating the snacks we'd brought to school.
+Our acting skills haven't improved, but our talking skills have grown by leaps and bounds.

-In high school drama, there is a drama competition that leads to the national competition.
-In September, we entered with a performance mainly composed of third-year students, but we lost at the regional competition.
-It was so unexpected that it was disappointing.
-I don't really understand why people compete in drama in the first place.
-After the defeat was decided, when the members saw the tears of Yamamoto-senpai, who is also known as the King of Imitation, they were all in a frenzy, asking, "What are these tears...?"
-Yamamoto-senpai hadn't practiced at all for the competition, and even during the actual performance, he was causing trouble by doing improvisations that were not in the script.
-There was no way he had any attachment to the competition.
-So it was a fake cry.
-In fact, there were rumors that he liked Natsuki, so maybe he was trying to appeal to her in some way.
+High school drama clubs have a theatrical competition that leads to the national finals.
+In September, they competed with a play mainly composed of third-year students, but were eliminated at the regional tournament.
+It was a disappointingly unfortunate result.
+To begin with, I don't really understand why people compete for superiority in drama.
+After their defeat was confirmed, when they saw Yamamoto-senpai, nicknamed the King of Impersonation, crying, the club members became restless, asking, "What on earth are those tears...?"
+Yamamoto-senpai hadn't practiced at all for the competition, and even during the actual performance, he was causing trouble by improvising unscripted acts.
+There was no way he had any emotional attachment to the competition.
+So his tears were fake.
+There were rumors that he actually liked Natsuki, so perhaps he was trying to make some kind of impression on her.

-Well, with everything being like that, my enthusiasm for the drama club was limited.
+Well, with everything being like this, my enthusiasm for the drama club was limited.

 Natsuki said she wanted to see a play, so we decided to go to KAAT.
-Since I joined the drama club, I had gone to see plays put on by alumni, but this was my first time going to see a commercial play.
+Since joining the drama club, I had gone to see plays put on by alumni, but this was my first time going to see a commercial play.

-The play was an ambitious piece that a Japanese director had created by transposing a masterpiece play from overseas to a Japanese setting.
+The play in question was an ambitious adaptation of a famous overseas play by a Japanese director, set in Japan.
 After watching it, the usually talkative Natsuki was completely silent.
-I wondered what had happened to her, and then I noticed tears in her eyes.
+I wondered what had happened, and then I noticed tears in her eyes.

 "I started crying"

-The way he said it jokingly made it clearer that his tears were genuine.
+The way he said it jokingly made it even more clear that his tears were genuine.

 I thought it was an interesting play and there were certainly some moving moments.

-But... if you ask me if I was satisfied, I would say I was not satisfied because there were a lot of things bothering me.
+But...if you ask me if I was satisfied, I was worried about a lot of things and wasn't satisfied.

-Even though the setting was good, I can't help but think that it could have been made more interesting.
+Even though the setting is good, I can't help but feel like it could have been made more interesting.

 No, no, no, no.